TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=01:00:00
 #SBATCH --partition=low-moby
 #SBATCH --array=0-249%10
-#SBATCH --output=/projects/kwitczak/logs/%x_%A_%a.out
+#SBATCH --output=/projects/<your_name>/logs/%x_%A_%a.out
-#SBATCH --error=/projects/kwitczak/logs/%x_%A_%a.err
+#SBATCH --error=/projects/<your_name>/logs/%x_%A_%a.err

 slurmarray=(`seq 1 250`)

 echo "The number ${slurmarray[$SLURM_ARRAY_TASK_ID]} appeared on `hostname -s`"
 ```

 This script generates an array called `slurmarray` filled with the numbers 1 through 250, and echoes a different number on each machine the script executes on.
-Every time Slurm runs this script, on whichever compute node, it provides a unique value for the variable `SLURM_ARRAY_TASK_ID`.
-By placing this variable into a `"${bash_array[$JUST_LIKE_SO]}"`, it allows you to individually substitute any datum you might want from the array.
+Every time Slurm runs this script it provides a unique value for the variable `SLURM_ARRAY_TASK_ID`.
+This number allows you to uniquely substitute any datum you might want from the array.

 This works for anything.
 Consider the following: